MathiasGartner/TDVMC/config/examples/README.md

 - `LBOX` : size of the simulation box, eg. 100.0
 - `DIM` : number of dimensions, eg. one of {1, 2, 3}
 - `N_PARAM` : number of variational parameters, eg. 100
-- `USE_PARAM_START` : the index at which the parameter array will be used. mainly used for code development (eg. if the first 10 parameters should stay at a fixed value). default value.
+- `USE_PARAM_START` : the index at which the parameter array will be used. mainly used for code development (eg. 10 if the first 10 parameters should stay at a fixed value). default value.
 0
 - `USE_PARAM_END` : same functionality as USE_PARAM_START. mainly used for code development. default value is N_PARAM - 1. eg 99
 - `RHO` : the particle density.
 This value is ignored in most SYSTEM_TYPE implementations since the density is given by N/LBOX
 - `RC` : not used anymore. has been used to specify the position r_c where the Lennard-Jones potential is cut off
-- `MC_STEP` : size of a Monte Carlo step
+- `MC_STEP` : magnitude of coordinate displacement during a Monte Carlo step
-- `MC_STEP_OFFSET` : offset for a Monte Carlo step
+- `MC_STEP_OFFSET` : offset of coordinate displacement for a Monte Carlo step
 - `MC_NSTEPS` : Monte Carlo samples for a timestep created in each process
 - `MC_NTHERMSTEPS` : intermediate MC samples generated between each of the MC_NSTEPS steps
 - `MC_NINITIALIZATIONSTEPS` : initial MC samples generated before the first of the MC_NSTEPS